duysterz/Art-Portfolio/README.md

-Here’s the **final polished version** of your GitHub README with fully optimized formatting:

----

 # 🎨 Art Portfolio

 Welcome to my **Art Portfolio**!
 Explore my work in **videography**, **editing**, **graphic design**, **motion graphics**, **illustration**, and **photography**.